LiliumOS/elf/src/os-ext.md

 | `PT_LILIUM_HIUSI`       | `0x6FFFFFFF` | Highest segment type reserved for the USI impl[^1] |
 | `PT_HIOS`               | `0x6FFFFFFF` | Upper bound for OS Specific Segment types |

+### Kernel Range

+The program types between `PT_LILIUM_LOKERNEL` and `PT_LILIUM_HIKERNEL` are for use in kernel modules (and the Lilium kernel itself).
+They are ignored or rejected when loading a userspace program or shared object.
+Program types between `PT_LILIUM_LOKSPECIFIC` and `PT_LILIUM_HIKERNEL` are not defined by the document and have kernel-specific meaning.

 [^1]: See [USI Compatibility][segment-usi-compat] for details on how to use this segment portably (between USI impls)